 Tulsa King

-Terence Winter was the showrunner for the first season but due to differences with Sheridan, he was demoted to head writer before the second.
+Terence Winter was the showrunner for the first season, but due to differences with Sheridan, he was demoted to head writer before the second.
 Director Craig Zisk produced the second season.
 The first season was largely filmed in Oklahoma City, but primary production on the second season relocated to Atlanta after the cast and crew complained.
-Annabella Sciorra, Tatiana Zappardino, Frank Grillo and Neal McDonough joined the second-season main cast.
-A third season and a spin-off series are both in development.
+Annabella Sciorra, Tatiana Zappardino, Frank Grillo, and Neal McDonough joined the second-season main cast.
+A third and fourth season as well as a spin-off series are both in early stages of development.

-The series has proved to be a success by providing a television ratings boost during its broadcast on Paramount Network, and a setting viewership records on Paramount+, leading to a subscription boost.
-Critics gave Tulsa King generally positive reviews; many praised Stallone's performance but some critics criticized the dialogue and overall story arc.
+The series has proved to be a success by providing a television ratings boost during its broadcast on Paramount Network and setting viewership records on Paramount+.
+Critics have given Tulsa King generally positive reviews.
+Many have praised Stallone's performance, but some criticized the dialogue and overall story arc.
 In 2023, Tulsa King was nominated for a Primetime Creative Arts Emmy Award.

 Premise